espressif/esp-idf/docs/en/get-started-cmake/get-started-pico-kit.rst

     The 2 x 3 pads not populated with pin headers are internally connected to the flash memory embedded in the ESP32-PICO-D4 SIP module.
 For more details see module's datasheet in `Related Documents`_.

-The board dimensions are 52 x 20.3 x 10 mm (2.1" x 0.8" x 0.4"), see section `Board Dimensions`_.
+The board dimensions are 52 x 20.3 x 10 mm (2.1" x 0.8" x 0.4"), see Section `Board Dimensions`_.
 An overview functional block diagram is shown below.

 .. figure:: ../../_static/esp32-pico-kit-v4-functional-block-diagram.png
     :align: center